cardano-foundation/CIPs/CIP-DappConnector/CIP-dapp-connector.md

 ### wallet.apiVersion: String

-Errors: APIError

-Returns the version number of the API that the wallet supports.
+The version number of the API that the wallet supports.

 ### wallet.name: String

-Errors: APIError

-Returns a name for the wallet which can be used inside of the dApp for the purpose of asking the user which wallet they would like connect with.
+A name for the wallet which can be used inside of the dApp for the purpose of asking the user which wallet they would like to connect with.

+### wallet.icon: String

+A URI image (e.g. data URI base64 or other) for img src for the wallet which can be used inside of the dApp for the purpose of asking the user which wallet they would like to connect with.

 ## Full API